RatheeshRavindran/BeerNinja/README.md

 Write your bot program implementing the interface <b>BeerBot</b>
 How to execute the program?
 =========
-Download the program.
+Download the program.<br>
-Unzip
+Unzip<br>
-You should create a jar file containing your bot program and place the jar file in the 'beerbots' folder Execute the beerninja.bat file.
+You should create a jar file containing your bot program and place the jar file in the 'beerbots' folder<br>
+Execute the beerninja.bat file.<br>
-Please upload your bot program here so that it can be tried against others.
+Please upload your bot program here so that it can be tried against others.<br>
 Existing bot programs
 =========
-Download the botprograms jar from here
+Download the botprograms jar from here<br>
-(This will be updated when someone upload a bot program) License
+(This will be updated when someone upload a bot program)<br>
+License
 =========
-This has WTFPL license.
+This has WTFPL license.<br>